rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/debug.md

 correct, but it throws an error and stops after trying to read the first one.

-If you try to run geoclaw with `make output` before fixing this problem, the Fortran code will run but will print out an error message and then quit without taking any time steps:
+If you try to run geoclaw with `make output` before fixing this problem, the Fortran code will run, but will simply print out an error message and then quit without taking any time steps:

     ### lines deleted